-Widow's Benefit and Bereavement Benefit have been removed from the Client Group Analysis as of this release and the definition of a "Lone Parent" has been updated to exclude Income Support claimants in receipt of a disability premium.
-The time series presented here have been backdated to reflect these changes and include Personal Independence Payment (PIP) from its introduction in June 2016.
+Widow's Benefit and Bereavement Benefit were removed from the Client Group Analysis as of the May 2019 publication (released August 2019) and the definition of a "Lone Parent" was updated to exclude Income Support claimants in receipt of a disability premium.
+The time series presented here have been backdated to reflect these changes.
 These statistics are currently classified as Experimental Statistics due to the inclusion of PIP figures.